-Only logged-in Which? members can view our exclusive front and rear dash cam ratings and verdicts, below.
-If you're not yet a member, you can join Which? to get instant access to our results, below, and all of our online reviews - from cars to sat nav apps.
+Only Which? members can view our exclusive front and rear dash cam ratings and verdicts, below.
+If you're not yet a member, you can to get instant access to our results, below, and all of our online reviews - from cars to sat nav apps.

 If you’re not sure how to install a front and rear dash cam, watch this quick video tutorial:

 Front and rear dash cams pros and cons

 Before you go ahead and choose a front and rear dash cam, ask yourself whether this type of dash cam is the best choice for you.
 Here are the key factors to consider:

 - Comprehensive coverage of the road behind you.
 It's the main draw of a front and rear dash cam, but it bears repeating.
 If your vehicle is rear-ended you'll rarely need to prove it wasn't your fault, but it can never hurt to have footage backing you up.

 - Greater coverage of the area around your parked vehicle.
 Dash cams aren't just useful for when you're driving - they help capture instances while parked, too.
 If someone crashes into or vandalises your vehicle while parked, a front and rear dash cam set-up is more likely to get a shot of the culprit.

 - Front and rear-facing dash cams are expensive.
 There's no denying it - dual dash cams will cost you money, and lots of it.
 It's not uncommon for models to cost £200 or even more, all because you're essentially buying two dash cams.
 You may be better off spending half that on a single .